 While there is usually plenty of South Beach Diet–friendly fare to choose from

-at the Thanksgiving table, pre-dinner appetizers can be another matter
+at the Thanksgiving table, appetizers can be another matter

 entirely.
-Pack a few healthy snacks to eat before the meal so you don't wind up
+Pack a healthy snack (like one of our Good to Go bars) to eat before the meal so you don't wind up

 consuming the chips and dip or full-fat cheeses your hosts may be serving.
 Or

-bring your own hors d'oeuvres, like hummus and whole-grain crackers, caponata
+bring some healthy hors d'oeuvres to share, like hummus and whole-grain crackers, caponata

 (an eggplant-based dip), or a colorful fresh veggie platter.

 - Allow yourself a few indulgences.
-Go ahead and have a small slice of traditional pumpkin pie, a few pieces of dark chocolate, or whatever family favorite you look forward to during the holidays.
+Go ahead and have a small slice of traditional pumpkin pie, a few pieces of dark chocolate, or whatever family favorite you look forward to.
 Because the South Beach Diet is designed to fit into your lifestyle, you can — and should — enjoy the occasional treat.
-Just be sure to have a small portion, savor every bite, and get back to following your meal plan first thing in the morning.
+Just be sure to have a small portion, savor every bite, and get back to following your normal meal plan first thing in the morning.